-Learning materials in Optima.
+Learning materials in Canvas.
 See also: Bovée, C. & Thill, J. 2011.
 Excellence in business communication.
 9th edition.
 London: Pearson.
 Hartley, P. & Bruckmann, C. 2002.
 Business communication.
 London: Routledge.
+Ibsen, R. 2014.
+Real Negotiations.
+Fredriksberg: Samfundslitteratur.
 Mclean, S. 2015.
 Business communication for success.
 Washington, D.C.: Flat World Knowledge.
 Munter, M. 2014.
 Guide to managerial communication: effective business writing and speaking.
 10th edition.
 Boston: Prentice Hall.

 Weekly contact sessions and homework/project assignments.

 The study unit contains work on the following themes:

 • intercultural communication and communication styles

 • business writing: genre and style, the writing process, macro and micro features

 • persuasive communication in presentations, pitches and debates